mbaraa/mbaraa.com/files/blogs/learn-docker-by-dockerizing-a-springboot-sveltekit-mariadb-and-keycloak-app.md

 ...
 ```

-update your dependency tree using
+Update your dependency tree using

 ```bash
 mvn dependency:resolve
 ```

-and update your `application.yml` to use MariaDB with JPA.
+And update your `application.yml` to use MariaDB with JPA.

 ```yml
 server: